Cuyahoga County Planning Commission Projects

 Cuyahoga County Greenspace Plan

-The Cuyahoga County Planning Commission, assisted by the Greenspace Working Group, is in the midst of developing a plan aimed at preserving the county's greenspace as well as enhancing and increasing what exists.
+In 2002, the Cuyahoga County Planning Commission, assisted by the Greenspace Working Group, developed this plan aimed at preserving the county's greenspace as well as enhancing and increasing what exists.

 Whiskey Island, home to Wendy Park and Whiskey Island Marina, is the only place in Cleveland with direct access to Lake Erie and the Cuyahoga River.
 Learn more about this important symbol of community renewal here.
 Plan a visit to Wendy Park to enjoy stunning views of downtown Cleveland, walk along the beach, play sand volleyball, and watch the birds that rest before or after their trip across Lake Erie.